 Whether choosing the right amount to save for your pension, designing a better welfare system for the government, or forecasting next year’s sales for a business, you can use applied economics.

 This kind of research and analysis by economists is actually used in government and companies, as well as widely discussed in the media.
-The debate around Brexit, immigration, the Scottish independence, and climate change, to just name a few, is often framed by economic analysis and estimates.
+The debate around Brexit, immigration, Scottish independence and climate change, to just name a few, is often framed by economic analysis and estimates.
 This is not to say that economics is the only consideration for these problems, but they are very important and rarely ignored.

 Here are some examples of research that economists do every day and its impact.